 Planners are the determining factor between organization and pure chaos.
 They are also a source of calm: an outlet for creativity, thoughts, and future plans.
 Between beautifully simple bullet journals and intricately designed weekly/monthly planners, choosing one can be quite the challenge, but their goal is typically always the same: skyrocketing your productivity.

 Turn the iPad (or any tablet) into a paperless planner

-The good news is that paperless planners are here to change the planner game: they’ve come to revolutionize the way we can use and carry our planners and ultimately, the way we take better notes.
+The good news is that paperless planners are here to change the note-taking game: they’ve come to revolutionize the way we can use and carry our planners and ultimately, the way we take better notes.
 But what are paperless/digital planners?

 Simply put, digital planners allow you to turn your tablet (Android or Apple) into a planner.
-You can do this by downloading a note-taking app such as GoodNotes, Notability, or Noteshelf, which require a small one-time payment to download.
+You can do this by downloading a note-taking app such as GoodNotes 5, Notability, or Noteshelf, which require a small one-time payment to download.
 Then you choose your favorite digital planner, import it into your preferred app, and voila: your digital planner is ready to use!

 They typically have the same look and format of physical planners (weekly and monthly overviews, to-do lists, scheduling, note-taking, etc.) with many other advantages, which we will talk about later.